E-commerce Business Registration in India: 2026 Legal Guide

 2. Register Your E-Commerce Business in India (Documents):

-To register an e-commerce business in India, you'll need the PAN and Aadhar cards of the owners or directors, proof of business address, and bank account details.
+To register an e-commerce business in India, you'll need the PAN and Aadhaar cards of the owners or directors, proof of business address, and bank account details.
 For an LLP or private limited company registration, additional documents such as the LLP agreement, incorporation certificate, and digital signatures are required.
 GST registration may also require documents like business proofs and identity verification.

 3. Bank Account Opening: